abhay08-k09/AI-Thinking-Module/README.md

 - Uses BeautifulSoup for parsing HTML content.
 - Supports RSS feed parsing using Feedparser.
 - Processes and analyzes collected articles using the GROQ API (an AI language model).
-- Periodic execution (set to run every 30 minutes by default).
+- Periodic execution (set to run every 30 seconds by default).
 - Logs all actions and errors for debugging and monitoring.

 ## Installation